mostlysoftware/Lere/chat_context/README.md

 | `scripts/prune_questions.ps1` | Archive resolved questions |

 If you need a different convention or want the audit to ignore additional markers, update `scripts/audit.ps1` accordingly and document the change here.

+## Knowledge compartmentalization guidance

+- Consult `knowledge-compartmentalization.md` to see the high-level topics that stay in the active contexts and the dedicated offload files (like `offloads/pointer-guidelines.md`) that hold the detailed versions.
+- When responding, prioritize the summary in the main context files.
+If an LLM or contributor requires extra depth, reference the relevant offload file and ask for it explicitly instead of absorbing every detail by default.